-Oregon Zoo Pub Talks continue into 2019 with talks on polar bears and penguins, animal behavior, painted dogs and Asian elephants
+Oregon Zoo Pub Talks continue into 2019 with talks on animal behavior, painted dogs and Asian elephants

 Presented by Pro Photo Supply, Oregon Zoo Pub Talks connect you with conservation experts.
 Each month conservation, animal care or wildlife science professionals share their knowledge and experience saving animals across the planet, from the forests of Borneo to the skies of the Pacific Northwest.

 Upcoming events include: